 Working in France

-If you are an entrepreneur looking for new vistas to to grow your business from, you could hardly go wrong in France.
+But as an entrepreneur in this highly dynamic environment, with limitless opportunities to grow your business, you could hardly go wrong in France.

 Furthermore, the government scheme NACRE offers interest-free small business loans and advice for anyone just starting out, on any subject from taxation to paying social charges.